At present we only teach a traditional style of Bharatanatyam. No Bollywood or fusion. Students are sometimes taught a regional Indian folk dance.

 Fees for group classes are payable by the year, semester, or month.
 When you register, you are committed to the whole ten months of our school year.
 We have established a payment plan through PayPal.

-We open the weekend following Labor Day Weekend.
-The Annual Summer Festival, which usually occurs the third weekend in June, according to theatre availability, marks the end of the school year.
+We follow the local school calendars as far as possible, beginning in mid to late August.
+The Annual Summer Festival usually marks the end of the school year, falling on the third weekend of June, followed by the Arangetrams, individual performances by graduating students.
 Students have about 40 hours of contact time across the school year, including classes, rehearsals, performances, workshops.

 We have a uniform which can be purchased through the school.